- Nest Habits

 Apply dusts so a very thin film settles in treated areas.
 Place dusts behind electrical outlets and switch plates and in the voids under window sills.
 Small holes (1/8 inch) may also be drilled into drywall in areas where ants are suspected of nesting.
 Place dust into the void and patch the hole with drywall cement.

 Aerosol formulations may also be used when indoor ant nests are visible and accessible.
 For example, when nests are uncovered during inspection, spray all ants with an aerosol before they can disperse.

 Never use water-based or other wet formulations in voids.
-Wet formulations not only damage drywall, insulation and wood molding, but ther 0058 e is a danger of electrical shock and/or fire when using liquids around electricity.
-4D56
+Wet formulations not only damage drywall, insulation and wood molding, but there is a danger of electrical shock and/or fire when using liquids around electricity.

 Outdoors, pour a water-based, liquid insecticide directly into carpenter ant nests located in treeholds.
 Use enough insecticide to thoroughly saturate the entire nest and all ants inside.
 This may require pouring 1 gallon or more of liquid insecticide into the nest.
 It is important to saturate all nest galleries with insecticide.
 If the nest is awkwardly positioned and difficult to reach with a liquid spray, it may be necessary to drill a small hole (¼ to ½ inch) into the top of the suspected nest location.
 This allows the liquid insecticide to be introduced and allowed to flow downward through the nest.